Opinion | Joe Biden was wrong about the Republican ‘epiphany’

 Then when it comes time to consider other issues, it becomes part of the calculation.
 If you’re a Republican officeholder, you know that your supporters are deep into this kind of conspiratorial thinking, and you’ve probably responded to your base’s radicalization by feeding them a diet of culture-war nonsense, from Mr. Potato Head to Dr. Seuss, to show them that you despise the libs as much as they do.

-Which of course has made them hate the idea of you working with Democrats even more — they want their representatives to fight!
+Which, of course, has made them hate the idea of you working with Democrats even more — they want their representatives to fight!
 So you keep looking for ways to show them that’s just what you’ll do, which conditions them to keep wanting it.

 This cycle no longer needs Trump himself to keep it turning.

-Then when some legislation is in the offing that in theory could be bipartisan — a covid relief bill or an infrastructure bill — whatever the Republican politician’s substantive beliefs about it, they know they won’t be rewarded for voting with members of the other party.
+Then when some legislation is in the offing that in theory could be bipartisan — a covid-19 relief bill or an infrastructure bill — whatever the Republican politician’s substantive beliefs about it, they know they won’t be rewarded for voting with members of the other party.
 Everyone may claim bipartisanship is worthwhile, but when they actually have a chance to engage in it, the risks look too great.

 To be clear, the Democratic electorate doesn’t much desire for bipartisanship either, particularly if it comes at the expense of substantive things they want Congress to achieve.
 But there’s less of a Democratic market for performative bashing of the other side.
 It isn’t that there’s no market for it all among Democrats, but it’s smaller; just see which Democrat they elected president.